MFlisar/GDPRDialog/README.md

 ### Where can I add additional networks?

-You can simply do this here: [GDPRDefinitions](https://github.com/MFlisar/GDPRDialog/blob/master/library/src/main/java/com/michaelflisar/gdprdialog/GDPRDefinitions.java).
+You can simply do this in the [GDPRDefinitions](https://github.com/MFlisar/GDPRDialog/blob/master/library/src/main/java/com/michaelflisar/gdprdialog/GDPRDefinitions.java).
 Of course you can always define new networks in project only as well, but if you think you use a service many others do use as well, fell free to add it to the definitions.

 ### Migration